-- 8.1.118.1.10 The land area to be used for the calculation of the area of the lot for the purposes of calculating permitted density, shall include the land used for buildings, private landscaped open space, off-street parking and servicing areas, new City streets, City street widenings/extensions and mews, but excluding street widenings and land areas which are encumbered by a sub-surface transit easement that are being acquired by a public authority through expropriation or acquisition for compensation.
-The land area for the calculation of permitted density shall exclude land for public parks and other public infrastructure.
-Notwithstanding Policy 8.1.10, where land is required to be conveyed to the City for the purposes of constructing or improving a special collector, major collector or minor arterial street, only the area of the land beyond the land required for a 23-metre right of way shall be included in the land area used to calculate permitted density. - 8.1.128.1.11 Notwithstanding Policy 8.1.10, where no compensation is taken for the use of a sub-surface transit easement, any lands that are encumbered by that sub-surface transit easement may be used for the calculation of density to the adjacent blocks regardless of the proposed land use designation. - 8.1.12 The calculation of gross floor area shall not include the floor area of underground and above-ground structured parking, bicycle parking and public transit uses, such as subway entrances and bus terminals.
-In addition, as per Policy 8.1.3, 10,000 square metres of gross floor area devoted to office uses on lots in the Station Precinct may be excluded from the density calculation where the development contains a minimum of 10,000 square metres of office uses per lot. - 8.1.13 Where Policies 8.1.10 and 8.1.11 permit density to be transferred from land to be conveyed for a public street, the portion of the right-of-way to be used in the calculation of density shall be divided equallyassigned among the adjacent developments\blocks, proportionately to the lands being conveyed, excluding blocks planned for public open spaces, schools, transit facilities and other public uses, and excluding\blocks outside\of the VMC. - 8.1.14 Notwithstanding Policy 8.1.8, office developments with a lower density than the minimums set out in Schedule I may be permitted in the South Precinct and portions of the East and West Employment Technology/Office Precincts outside the Urban Growth Centre, as defined in Schedule A, provided it has been demonstrated in a Development Concept ReportBlock Master Plan, to the satisfaction of the City, that the minimum density can be achieved on the block with future phases of development. - 8.1.15 As per Policy 9.2.1.6 of Volume 1 of the Official Plan, the heights and densities indicated on Schedule I are independent maximums in that one maximum may be achieved without achieving the other the use of the maximum FSI to justify extra height, the use of the maximum height to justify extra density, or use of either of those regulations to deviate from the other built form policies of this plan will be deemed to meet neither the intent nor spirit of this plan.

-- 8.1.16 In accordance with Section 37 of the Planning Act, Council may authorize an increase in building height and/or density of development otherwise permitted in Schedule I of this Plan, in return for the provision of community benefits in the VMC. - In addition to the community benefits identified in Policy 10.1.2.9 of Volume 1 of the Official Plan that may qualify for bonusing, the following benefits may also qualify: - · Subway entrances in buildings adjacent to Millway Avenue - Cultural facilities, such as a performing arts centre, amphitheatre or museum; - Special park facilities and improvements identified by the City as desirable for the area but which are beyond the City's standard levels of service or facilities; - Public amenities within identified environmental open spaces, including but not limited to permanent pathways, recreational trails and bridges that are not accommodated by the City's standard levels of service; - Structured parking for vehicles and/or bicycles (below or above grade) to be transferred to a public authority for use as public parking; - Streetscape, mews and open space design enhancements that are above the City's standard levels of service; - Upgrades to community facilities that are beyond the City's standard levels of service; and, - Other community facilities identified by the City as desirable for the VMC, but which are not accommodated in the City's standard levels of service. - b.
-Where the bonusing of density and/or height in exchange for community benefits has been approved in accordance with Volume 1 Official Plan policies and Policy
+- 8.1.12 Where Policies 8.1.11 and 8.1.12 permit density to be transferred from land to be conveyed for a public street, the portion of the right-of-way to be used in the calculation of density shall be divided equally among the adjacent development blocks, excluding blocks planned for public open spaces, schools, transit facilities and other public uses, and excluding blocks outside the VMC. - 8.1.913 Notwithstanding Policy 8.1.8, office developments with a lower density than the minimums set out in Schedule JI may be permitted in the South Precinct and portions of the Technology/Office Precincts outside the Urban Growth Centre, as defined in Schedule A, provided it has been demonstrated in a Development Block Master Plan, to the satisfaction of the City, that the minimum density can be achieved on the block with future phases of development. - 8.1.4014 As per Policy 9.2.1.8 of Volume 1 of the Official Plan, the use of the maximum FSI to justify extra height, the use of the maximum height to justify extra density, or use of either of those regulations to deviate from the other built form policies of this plan will be deemed to meet neither the intent nor spirit of this plan. - 8.1.4215 The City anticipates the use of bonusing provisions under Section 37 of the Planning Act to secure a range of public benefits in the VMC.
+In addition to the community benefits identified in Policy 10.1.2.8 of Volume 1 of the Official Plan that may qualify for bonusing, the following benefits may also qualify: - Secondary pedestrian-Subway entrances in buildings adjacent to Millway Avenue in Millway Park; - indoor public bicycle parking facility; - · contributions or facilities for the School Boards that optimize the size and use of school sites; - emergency services facilities; - Cultural facilities, such as a performing arts centre, amphitheatre or museum; - Special park facilities and improvements identified by the City as desirable for the area but which are beyond the City's standard levels of service or facilities; - Public amenities within identified environmental open spaces, including but not limited to permanent pathways, recreational trails and bridges that are not accommodated by the City's standard levels of service; - Structured parking for vehicles and/or bicycles (below or above grade) to be transferred to a public authority for use as public parking; - Streetscape, mews and open space design enhancements that are above the City's standard levels of service; - Upgrades to community facilities that are beyond the City's standard levels of service; and, - Other community facilities identified by the City as desirable for the VMC, but which are not accommodated in the City's standard levels of service.